eclipsesource/tabris-maps-example/README.md

 ## Running the example

 ### iOS instructions
 1. Maps plugin is written in Swift while Cordova is written in Objective-C. Therefore you need a bridging header between those two languages.
-If your proejct already has bridging header you can skip steps 2-5
+If your proejct already has bridging header you can skip steps 2-9.
-1. Open your Xcode project and go to `Plugins` group in Project navigator
+1. Open your Xcode project and go to `Plugins` group in Project navigator.
-1. Go to `File -> New -> File` and then select `Header file` from `iOS -> Sources group`
+1. Go to `File -> New -> File` and then select `Header file` from `iOS -> Sources group`.
 1. Bridging header has to have your projects name as a prefix and "-Bridging-Header" as suffix.
-Eg. `MY_PROJECT_NAME-Bridging-Header.h`
+Eg. `MY_PROJECT_NAME-Bridging-Header.h`.
-1. Remove contents of header
+1. Remove contents of header.
+1. Open Xcode project and go to `Build settings` and search for `Defines Module` under `Packaging` section and `Enable Modules (C and Objective-C)` under `Apple LLVM 7.0 - Language - Modules` section and set them both to `Yes`.
+1. Also in `Build Settings` search for `Objective-C Bridging Header` under `Swift Compiler - Code Generation` and provide following path `MY_PROJECT_NAME/Plugins/MY_PROJECT_NAME-Bridging-Header.h`. **ATTENTION:** If your bridging header is in a different path please provide a path relative to `MY_PROJECT_NAME.xcodeproj`.
+1. Go to `AppDelegate.m` file and add following line `#import "MY_PROJECT_NAME-Swift.h"` just after last `#import` statement.
+1. In the same file search for `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions` method and add lines `[self.client addRemoteObject:[ESMap class]];` and `[self.client addRemoteObject:[ESMarker class]];` just before `self.client.delegate = self;` statement.
-1. Add following lines to header and save changes:
+1. Add following lines to bridging header and save changes:
 ```
 #import "AppDelegate.h"
 #import <Tabris/BasicObject.h>